Kampot and Kep | Off the Beaten Track in Cambodia

 Crab Shuttle from Kampot which leaves Kampot, opposite Rikitikitavi at 9 am.
 It reaches Kep at 11:30 am and arranges for you to join the community boat at 1 pm.
 As per option one you’ll return on the community boat at about 3 pm before joining the Crab Shuttle back to Kep.
 This costs $18 USD (£12.70) per person and can be booked via the Crab Shuttle Facebook page.

-The boat to Koh Tonsay was easy to arrange and the island almost deserted as the domestic tourists visiting during Water Festival had left.
+The boat to Koh Tonsay was easy to arrange and the island was almost deserted as the domestic tourists visiting during the Water Festival had left.
 We spent the majority of the day lazing on the beach, reading and drinking fresh coconuts.
-A couple of times Andy and I left Dad to snooze whilst we swam and snorkelled.
-The snorkels for rent weren’t in a particularly good condition so if you have your own snorkel and mask, definitely take it along.
+Andy and I left Dad to snooze a couple of times whilst we swam and snorkelled.
+The snorkels for rent weren’t in particularly good condition so if you have your own snorkel and mask, definitely take it along.

 Watching a local fishing boat come in with fresh fish and crabs reminded us to interrupt our relaxing for lunch.
 We ate at the nearest restaurant and ordered a delicious seafood feast.
 We had grilled king prawns, a whole fish with garlic and lemongrass, and fried crab with Kampot pepper.
-They were only $5 USD (£3.53) each which was good value for the portion size and freshness of the seafood.
+They were good value for the portion size and freshness of the seafood.

 Giant Starfish on Koh Tonsay - Rabbit island near Kep, Cambodia